New York City Schools Offering Calculus Classes

 Master of Arts in Pure Mathematics

 This program might be a good choice for students who already hold a bachelor's degree in another major and are interested in pursuing advanced courses in mathematics.
-In addition to the Graduate Record Examination (GRE), applicants must submit 2 letters of recommendation.
+In addition to the Graduate Record Examination (GRE), applicants must submit two letters of recommendation.

 Other School Options